-Arles has it all – history, contemporary architecture, museums, shopping, gourmet food and enough grit to capture your interest.
 Arles is considered the gateway to the Camargue wetlands and Rhône River delta.
 It is the last major urban centre before leaving Provence’s southwestern boundary.
 Below is our city guide for visitors to Arles.
-While the city centre is small and easily covered on foot, there is a lot to see in this town, so if time permits, plan on spending at least two days in Arles.
+While the city centre is small and easily covered on foot, there is a lot to see in Arles, so if time permits, plan on spending at least two days in the town.

 While there is evidence of Ligurian settlement dating from 800 BC in the area, the Phoenicians established a port on the shores of the Rhône River.
-In 123 BC, the Romans took control of Arles (Arelate in Latin), determined to expand the influence of the community as a trading centre.
-Although Arles would have been closer to the sea during that era than today (due to centuries of silt build-up), the Romans built a canal to the Mediterranean in 104 BC.
+In 123 BC, the Romans took control of Arles (Arelate in Latin) to expand the community’s influence as a trading center.
+Although Arles would have been closer to the sea during that era than it is today (due to centuries of silt buildup), the Romans built a canal to the Mediterranean in 104 BC.

 During the Roman Era, Arles was an important trading center along the Rhône River.
 Cargo from over the Empire travelled along the Rhône to Avignon, Tarascon, Arles, and beyond.
-Imports such as tapestries, fabrics, spices, and grains from other Mediterranean ports moved up the river on low-hulled wood boats.
-Commercial trade of local products such as almonds, wine, and olive oil was active.
+Imports such as tapestries, fabrics, spices, and grains from other Mediterranean ports were transported up the river on low-hulled wooden boats.
+Commercial trade in local products, such as almonds, wine, and olive oil, was active.

 Musée départemental Arles antique (website)